PierreNabil/AinShamsFlow/README.md

 ```

 ## Usage:
-you start using this project my importing the package as follows:
+you start using this project by importing the package as follows:

 ```python
 >>> import ainshamsflow as asf